NTNU Norges teknisk-naturvitenskapelige universitet

 • Results

-• The IT3105 Web Page
+• IT3105 Instructor's Web Page - Spring 2026

-This year, there will be no tight connection to a single programming language, and there will not be a lot of lecture time devoted to language learning.
-We will DIVE RIGHT IN to sizeable projects, most of which will have a recommended language but normally no strict requirement.
-When instructors provide supporting code, it will normally be in a standard language such as Matlab, Python or C++.
-When an instructor feels the need for language instruction, he or she may choose to use the course lab hours for that purpose.
+There will be no tight connection to a single programming language, and there will not be a lot of lecture time devoted to language learning.
+We will dive right in to sizeable projects, some of which may have a recommended language but normally no strict requirement.
+Students are normally free to use the language(s) of their choice.
+Most students choose PYTHON or JAVA.
+Most projects do, however, require object-oriented programming.

 Latest News